Ways to Serve

 Feeding It Forward – Summer Feeding Ministry

-The Winter Shelter will open for the winter in mid-November.
-Feeding It Forward will resume Summer 2018.
+(The Winter Shelter is now open.
+Feeding It Forward will resume Summer 2018.)

 Matthew 25:35 …for I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me…

 We have a long history of feeding and helping people in need.
-In cooperation with other local faith communities who serve dinner Monday – Friday, VUMC provides a hot meal on the 2nd, 4th, and 5th Tuesdays of each month at the Bridge to Home location.
+In cooperation with other local faith communities who serve dinner Monday – Friday, VUMC provides a hot meal once a week during the late-spring and summer.

-Habitat for Humanity is building more than 80 homes at the 21500 Centre Pointe Parkway location for former military personnel and their families.
-There is a project day scheduled for November 11th.
+More than 80 homes are being built at the 21500 Centre Pointe Parkway location for former military personnel and their families.
+There is a project day scheduled for December 2nd.
 The hours are 9 a.m. to 2 p.m., and breakfast and lunch are provided by Habitat.
 This project is a great way to show your appreciation for the service and sacrifices of these American families.
-If you’re interested in participating, please contact Jeff Meyer, email@example.com
+If you’re interested in participating, please contact Jeff Meyer, firstname.lastname@example.org

 Ongoing Ways to Serve